yaythecloud/ias-dynamodb/README.md

 **Important**: I am not setting a Terraform version on this module.

-The following variables are just for my tracking purposes and not used in the module
+The following variables are just for my tracking purposes and are not used in the module

 ```
 locals {